 - Keywords: parent child interaction therapy (PCIT) in Washington DC

 - Purpose: focus on another type of counseling you practice

-- Keywords: marriage counseling, Imago Relationship Therapy (IRT) (for example)
+- Keywords: marriage counseling, Imago Relationship Therapy (IRT)

 - Purpose: briefly discuss topics that are top of mind for your clients